IxBahy/Frontend-notes/JavaScript/scope & closure.md

 ## Lexical Environment

-The environment is an isolated area of code {} defined a new local environment in the code and when done executing it should be removed so what is a lexical environment? first, we have to understand the lexical scope
+The environment is an isolated area of code {} defined as a new local environment in the code and when done executing it should be removed so what is a lexical environment? first, we have to understand the lexical scope

-#### Lexical scope
+### Lexical scope

 when we have a nested group of functions with each having its own environment if we will execute the following code: